Hants & Surrey Branch14th September 2017 by Michele Auborn

 We have been a branch since the early 1980s, and for a considerable time now have been meeting every second Sunday of the month at Normandy Village Hall, Manor Fruit Farm, Glaziers Lane, Normandy, GU3 2DD.

-This is an attractive hall with a very interesting back story, read it at : http://normandyvillagehall.org/about-nvh/
+This is an attractive hall with an interesting history, read : http://normandyvillagehall.org/about-nvh/

-These will run from 10am till 4pm, and include a 350 lot auction starting at 2.30pm.
-Five National Dealers will be in attendance bringing tableloads of cards.
+These run from 10am till 4pm, with the auction starting at 2.30pm.
+National Dealers will be in attendance bringing table loads of cards.
 Absentee bidding is allowed in our auction, by post, telephone and email, we have no buyers premium nor VAT, and the bidding runs as follows:

 Up to £30, by £1; from £31 – £50, by £2;